-ACETAMINOPHEN (a set a MEE noe fen) is a pain reliever.
-It is used to treat mild pain and fever.
+ACETAMINOPHEN (a set a MEE noe fen) treats mild to moderate pain.
+It may also be used to reduce fever.

 This medicine may be used for other purposes; ask your health care provider or pharmacist if you have questions.

 What should I tell my care team before I take this medication?

 They need to know if you have any of these conditions: